 The purpose of the organization is to promote a better understanding of the sport of fencing, provide an outlet for those interested in the sport of fencing, and to just have fun.
-Members of the Saber Rattlers fencing club may participate in fencing drills, bouts and various exhibitions.
+Members may participate in fencing drills, bouts and various exhibitions.
+Two regional tournaments take place in the spring bringing over 80 fencers from Appleton, Chicago, Green Bay, Rockford, Madison, Milwaukee, and the Twin Cities.
+Almost no high schools in Wisconsin have fencing programs so the club provides students with what is usually their first exposure to an excellent sport.
 For more information contact Brian Duckwitz.

 Sigma Delta Mu (Spanish Honor Society)

-UW-Whitewater at Rock County's chapter of Sigma Delta Mu was founded in 2017.
-Sigma Delta Mu is the National Honor society for Hispanic Studies for two-year colleges has its foundation in Sigma Delta Pi, the nation's largest honor society in the field of foreign language.
-The purpose of this society is to honor those who seek and attain excellence in the study of the Spanish language, literature and culture of Spanish-speaking peoples.
-Honor those who strive to make the Hispanic contribution to modern culture better known to the English-speaking peoples.
-Encourage students in two-year colleges to acquire a greater interest in, and a deeper understanding of Hispanic culture; and to foster friendly relations and mutual respect between the nations of Hispanic speech and those of English speech.
-Students must meet specific grade-point average criteria and be invited for membership.
-For more information contact advisor, Nate Maddux.
+Sigma Delta Mu is the National Honor Society for Hispanic Studies for two-year colleges and has its foundation in Sigma Delta Pi, the nation’s largest honor society in the field of foreign language.
+The purpose is to honor those who seek and attain excellence in the study of the Spanish language, literature, and culture of Spanish-speaking peoples.
+Students must meet specific grade point average criteria and be invited for membership.
+For more information contact advisor Nate Maddux